Jemsoft/API-dev-code-test/README.md

 - node.js - cluster friendly/oriented code (the API you’ll be working on if hired will serve tens of millions of calls per month)

 ##Brief
 A lot (most) of the functionality requested is provided by loopback and associated open source projects.
-We won’t hate on you for rolling your own modules, but it’s not necessary.
+We won’t hate on you for rolling your own modules, it's just not necessary.

 Using loopback.js create a simple restful API to handle images in both persistent storage and in volatile memory operations (controlled via a header option).